TDI: 2 What's this?

 Other places in the area:

-- Meru National Park – Here you can see all Big Five, as well as many other magnificent creatures.
+- Meru National Park – Here you can see all the Big Five, as well as many other magnificent creatures.

 - Lewa Wildlife Conservancy – Former cattle ranch, surrounded by mountains, with more than 70 different animal species.